awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-budgets-budget-budgetdata.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `BudgetType`  <a name="cfn-budgets-budget-budgetdata-budgettype"></a>
-Whether this budget tracks monetary costs, usage, RI utilization, or RI coverage\.
+Whether this budget tracks costs, usage, RI utilization, or RI coverage\.
 *Required*: Yes
 *Type*: String
 *Allowed Values*: `COST | RI_COVERAGE | RI_UTILIZATION | USAGE`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CostFilters`  <a name="cfn-budgets-budget-budgetdata-costfilters"></a>
-The cost filters, such as service or region, that are applied to a budget\.
+The cost filters, such as service or tag, that are applied to a budget\.
 AWS Budgets supports the following services as a filter for RI budgets:
 + Amazon Elastic Compute Cloud \- Compute
 + Amazon Redshift